muzabol2/developer-blog/_posts/2022-08-23-git-commands.md

 GIT Command  | Description
 ------------- | -------------
-git init | initialize an existing directory as a Git repository git clone *urlPath* | retrieve an entire repository from a hosted location via URL git status  | show modified files in working directory, staged for your next commit git add .  | add all files as they look now to your next commit (stage) git commit -m "*description*" | commit your staged content as a new commit snapshot git pull  | fetch and merge any commits from the tracking remote branch git push  | transmit local branch commits to the remote repository branch git push -u origin *branchName* | if your branch is newly created, you need to upload the branch
+git clone *urlPath* | retrieve an entire repository from a hosted location via URL git init | initialize an existing directory as a Git repository git status  | show modified files in working directory, staged for your next commit git add .  | add all files as they look now to your next commit (stage) git reset  | revert adding changes git commit -m "*description*" | commit your staged content as a new commit snapshot git reset HEAD~1 | revert last commit git pull  | fetch and merge any commits from the tracking remote branch git push  | transmit local branch commits to the remote repository branch git push -u origin *branchName* | if your branch is newly created, you need to upload the branch